aitorvs/allowme/README.md

  - `permission` is the permission you need to request
  - `rational` is optional and it is the string message to show when the user denies the permission for the first time
+ - `primingMessage` is optional and sets the permission priming message dialog that is showed prior to request the permission.
+ In some cases where the dialog requesting the permission appears without any further notice and without enough context, permission priming will help you to put the user in context.
  - `themeId` is optional and allows to style the rational alert dialog
  - `requestCode` is an integer to identify the request